 Mechanically, the existing VAV air handling unit (AHU-3), which services the restaurant and kitchen area of Nauticus, was modified to also serve the station.
 To do this, the air flow through AHU-3 was increased from 8,000 cfm to approximately 11,000 cfm and determination indicated that the existing fan and fan motor were capable of providing the increased airflow.
 We also recommended replacing the coil with an “extra large” coil which was necessary to obtain additional cooling capacity and to accommodate the additional airflow.
 Chilled water flow to the coil was also increased.
 A new supply and return duct from air handling unit AHU-3 was routed from the existing adjacent mechanical equipment room to the new building and new VAV boxes were installed above the ceiling of the new building to serve the individual rooms.
 All VAV boxes were supplied with a hot water heating coil for use in the winter.

 The communications room is served by a separate VAV box or direct expansion air conditioner with its own independent thermostat.
 Many other rooms required 100% of the supply air to be exhausted.
-This requirement is in accordance with the 2002 U.S. Customs Technical Standards.
+This was in accordance with 2002 U.S. Customs Technical Standards.

 Electrical utilities consisted of power and communications.
 All work was in accordance with the 2002 National Electrical Code.
 Normal and emergency power was provided with two new panels to distribute power.
-Two new transformers to convert the 480 V to 208Y/120 V utilization voltage.
+Two new transformers convert the 480 V to 208Y/120 V utilization voltage.
 Emergency loads were designed to be powered by the existing emergency generator.
-Lighting fixtures consisted of fluorescent surface wraps, fluorescent recessed parabolics, incandescent recessed cans, LED exit lights and HPS wall-mounted exterior.
+Lighting fixtures consisted of fluorescent surface wraps and recessed parabolics, incandescent recessed cans, LED exit lights and HPS wall-mounted exterior.

 A main telephone equipment room was provided and a telecommunication wiring system complete with raceway, termination blocks, outlets and other items necessary for Government connection for phone service and for patch panel connections to Government computer systems for data.
 Dual RJ-45 voice/data jacks and Cat5e cable throughout the facility.
 Design included a complete telephone activated public address system for the entire building and a security system consisting of alarms on all exterior doors, duress alarms and CCTV cameras with pan, tilt & zoom features.